davidkevinl7792/sep11-freedom-project/entries/entry01.md

 We are currently in the first step of our EDP (Engineering Design Process) where we are suppose to define our problem.
 My next step is researching the problem.

-The two skills I used was consideration and .
-I used consideration to considerate which tools would be able to benefit our projects and which won't
+The two skills I used was consideration and time management.
+I used consideration to considerate which tools would be able to benefit our projects and which won't.
+I had to use time management to see which tool I would prioritize over other tools.

 [Next](entry02.md)